 Burke A Cunha, MD, Professor of Medicine, State University of New York School of Medicine at Stony Brook; Chief, Infectious Disease Division, Winthrop-University Hospital

-National Committee for Clinical Laboratory Standards.
-Susceptibility Testing of Mycobacteria, Nocardiae, and Other Aerobic Actinomycetes; Approved Standard.
-M24-A. Wayne, PA: National Committee for Clinical Laboratory Standards; 2003.
+Gail L. Woods, M.D. et al. Susceptibility Testing of Mycobacteria, Nocardiae, and Other Aerobic Actinomycetes; Approved Standard.
+M24A2.
+Second Edition.
+Wayne, PA: Clinical and Laboratory Standards Institute; 2011.